Natural History Museum of Utah Review: A Must-See in Salt Lake City

 The web of life is illustrated in a series of exhibits exploring complexity from DNA to Ecosystems, with a focus on Utah’s extraordinary biological diversity.

-A journey through three distinct physiographic regions formed over millions of years, the Land showcases Utah’s Middle Rocky Mountains, Basin and Range, and Colorado Plateau.
+A journey through three distinct regions formed over millions of years, the Land showcases Utah’s Middle Rocky Mountains, Basin and Range, and Colorado Plateau.

-While navigating the switchbacks, touch real rock specimens and explore interactive exhibits on earthquakes, plate tectonics, erosion and much more.
+Touch real rock specimens and explore interactive exhibits on earthquakes, plate tectonics, erosion and much more.

-Utah’s past worlds are brought to life in displays that capture plant and animal diversity, sights, sounds and smells long lost ecosystems.
 In this gallery there are dozens of skeletal reconstructions on display.

 One of the best things I did at the museum was see an exhibit about Dr. Jane Goodall, DBE, founder of the Jane Goodall Institute and UN Messenger of Peace, who braved the unknown to give the world a remarkable window into humankind’s closest living relatives: chimpanzees.
-The exhibit closes on May 27.
+The exhibit closes on May 27, 2023.

 I also had the pleasure of going back to the museum the following day for the opening party of the Women in Travel Summit.
 It was the perfect place to hold an event and everyone had a fabulous time.